 A couple of months ago, I made the decision to stop updating The Archaeology of Tomb Raider due to fandom fatigue, a hectic work schedule, and a general lack of enthusiasm for blogging.
-I’m a firm believer in taking breaks from fandom when it gets too overwhelming and I found this latest break not only reignited my passion for writing about Tomb Raider, it also allowed me to go into Shadow of the Tomb Raider relatively fresh.
+I’m a firm believer in taking breaks from fandom when it gets too overwhelming.
+I found that this latest break not only reignited my passion for writing about Tomb Raider, but also allowed me to go into Shadow of the Tomb Raider relatively fresh.

 Well, it means you’ll still be able to find articles about the art, locations, and ancient cultures that inspired the adventures and environments seen in the Tomb Raider games, films, and spin-off media but you’ll also be able to find articles on a variety of other topics, including:

 - Articles about food culture, folklore, and other aspects of intangible cultural heritage;

 - Resources for learning ancient and modern languages;

 - Recommended reading for aspiring archaeologists, linguists, historians, and adventurers;